-The officers of the Corporation shall be elected by the Board at the annual meeting of the Board of Directors (two years for secretary and treasurer; the vice president serves one year as vice president, one year as president; if a member is elected directly to the presidency, the term is for one year.
-The president shall serve one year as immediate past president).
-If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
-Each officer shall hold office until the first of the following to occur: until his or her successor shall have been duly elected and shall have qualified; or until his or her death or disability, or until he or she shall resign in writing; or until he or she shall have been removed in the manner hereinafter provided.
+The officers of the Corporation shall be elected by the Board at the annual meeting of the Board of Directors, or at another regular or special meeting called for that purpose, after due notice has been given.
+The Secretary and the Treasurer shall serve for two years.
+The Vice President normally serves one year as Vice President and then a second year as President.
+If a member is elected directly to the presidency, the term shall be for one year.
+The President shall then serve one year as Immediate Past President.
+In the event the outgoing President's term as a member of the Board of Directors expires or terminates for any reason upon conclusion of such individual's term as President or prior to the end of his or her term as Immediate Past President, such individual shall serve as Immediate Past President for the term specified in the bylaws, notwithstanding the requirement in Article VIII, Section A that only persons elected or appointed to the Board may serve as officers, and such individual shall also serve as a nonvoting member of the Board of Directors for such time as he or she serves in the office of Immediate Past President.
+Each officer shall hold office until the first of the following to occur: until his or her successor shall have been duly elected; or until his or her death or disability, or until he or she shall resign in writing; or until he or she shall have been removed in the manner hereinafter provided.
 Election or appointment of an officer or agent shall not in itself create contract rights.

-Board and officer election policies and procedures are described in the NORDP Policies document, located on the NORDP Web site.
+Board officer election policies and procedures are described in the NORDP Policies document, located on the NORDP Web site.